spider-rs/chrome-server/README.md

 ## Mac

-If your running locally use the following to start the args with the first param `chrome_server '/Applications/Google Chrome.app/Contents/MacOS/Google Chrome'`
+If your running locally use the following to start the args with the first param `headless_browser '/Applications/Google Chrome.app/Contents/MacOS/Google Chrome'`

 ## API